+Our Admissions Policy has clear connections with our Equality Policy where all pupils are welcome to join our inclusive community unless it would be detrimental to their health/success to do so.
 Our admissions criteria does not discriminate against pupils with SEND and has due regard for the Code of Practice.
 Admission arrangements are no different for those children with SEND.
-However, for those children with an Education, Health and Care Plan placement recommendations from the last review will be taken into account during the admissions and consultation process.
+However, for those children with an Education, Health and Care Plan, placement recommendations from the last review will be considered during the admissions and consultation process.
+We will not refuse admission to children with an EHCP unless there is clear evidence that we cannot meet their needs within the resources/facilities in school accompanied by additional budgetary support from the Local Authority